 You can import data on the Import Tabular CRF Data screen.
-To do so, you need a Data Text file that contains your data and a Data Mapping file that maps your data to Form items.
+To do so, you need a Tabular Data file that contains your data and a Data Mapping file that maps your Tabular Data file columns to Form items.

 When you import a flat file, each data row imports into the Form in a different Event occurrence for the specified Participant.